sharmanavika07/Gazi-University-Student-Evaluations---Clustering-Project/README.md

 **The average attendance code for the students was also dismal, almost at code 2.

     From Q1 - Q28, the average rating hovers between 2.7 - 3.3 out 5, which means that the overall performance of the university was strictly above  average.

+ **7) When we fit the dataset with the cluster labels in a Supervised Setting:

+Without PCA
+Training Accuracy
+1.0
+Testing Accuracy
+0.981672394043528

+With PCA
+Training Accuracy
+1.0
+Testing Accuracy
+1.0